-A primary goal of IAHTI is to provide human trafficking training to law enforcement officers and prosecutors around the world so they can more effectively identify victims, charge traffickers and successfully prosecute human trafficking cases.
+IAHTI’s primary goal is to provide human trafficking training to law enforcement officers and prosecutors around the world so they can more effectively identify and rescue victims and successfully prosecute human trafficking cases.

 What makes IAHTI different from related organizations is that all of our trainers are active and retired city, county, state and federal human trafficking investigators.
 Rather than sharing conceptual knowledge based on a handbook, IAHTI’s trainers bring real-world experience gained in the field.